 P.S.H.E : Developing the skill base required to access/share information, make/express opinions or decisions and apply themselves to society and the world.
 This include the understanding and use of money, effective writing and reading skills, collaborative work to discuss and research ideas and concepts, and gain a broad and balanced understanding of the society in which they live.
 Further aspects of study include historical and geographical contexts of the United Kingdom, incorporating local and national evolution, as well as international comparisons.

 Whole school daily acts of collective worship/assembly: The sharing of stories, images, events and expectations that, with clarity and precision, promote the values expressed.
 Such proceedings vary in the methodology of delivery in order to secure interest and understanding and are designed to impact on children regardless of knowledge, experience or cognitive maturity.
-As a ‘community school’, ‘collective worship’ is non-denominational and recognizes that those attending may have a wide range of faiths, or none.
+As a ‘community school’, ‘collective worship’ is non-denominational and recognises that those attending may have a wide range of faiths, or none.
 It is however, as required by legislation, “wholly or mainly of a broadly Christian character”.

 Religious Education: Gaining a greater understanding of religious diversity and practices, which covers key religions represented in the UK.
 Planning for the subject is directed by the ‘Standing Advisory Council on Religious Education (SACRE)– Derbyshire Agreed Syllabus for Religious Education’.

 Physical Education: Promotion of the concept of ‘fair play’, following and developing rules, inclusion, celebrating and rewarding success, being magnanimous in defeat and participation in activities that promote kinship and affiliation with others.